Facebook Criticism Continues Amid Report Of Series Of Sponsored Content

 — The Economist (@TheEconomist) April 6, 2019

-The social media giant is even going so far as to recruit “trainee community journalists” in the U.K. who will produce, in-house, stories that paint the company in a good light, reports PC Magazine.
+The social media giant is even going so far as to recruit “trainee community journalists” in the U.K. who will produce in-house stories that paint the company in a good light, reports PC Magazine.

-Several studies have shown that a large percentage of social media users get their news from social media, either via sponsored content, or friends and social media contacts sharing stories on the various platforms.
+Several studies have shown that a large percentage of social media users get their news from social media, either via sponsored content or friends and social media contacts sharing stories on the various platforms.

 However, as The Wrap reported in September 2018, just as many social media users are concerned that the news stories they’re getting from social media aren’t necessarily accurate.
-In fact, so widespread is the problem of “fake news,” as it’s being called colloquially, that Facebook has invested an undisclosed amount of money into not only investigating and weeding out purveyors of fake news, but in funding original news stories from more trustworthy news outlets such as ABC and Fox.
+In fact, so widespread is the problem of “fake news,” as it’s being called colloquially, that Facebook has invested an undisclosed amount of money into not only investigating and weeding out purveyors of fake news but in funding original news stories from more trustworthy news outlets such as ABC and Fox.

 Despite concerns about the credibility of the news stories they’re reading, many social media users say that the convenience of being led to news stories that may interest them, via social media, outweighs any concerns about inaccuracy or bias in the stories they’re reading.